Skip to main content

 At 24 I was working for a recruitment company, the hours were long and the expectation to work at 100 miles per hour was real.
 On one particular day my director happened to be in and had noticed in between calls I was either hunched over my desk or quite literally curled up on the floor.
 He obviously asked what was wrong, I explained it was my time of the month and his response was "surely it shouldn’t impact you like this!
 Remember we have private medical insurance, I think you need to go and get checked".

 My first surgery was in 2017 and I was diagnosed with stage 4 endometriosis.
 The scar tissue had been found in and around my uterus, fallopian tubes, ovaries, and bowel.
 My consultant described it like someone had poured concrete in the gaps around my pelvis and had stuck my organs together.
 Through laparoscopic surgery, where possible the endometriosis was removed, but there was only a 30% chance it wouldn’t reappear.
 Endometriosis feeds off hormones and to stop the spread I was offered an injection called prostap for 6 months.
 This puts me into medically induced menopause, giving me a break from my endo symptoms but with all the possible side effects of menopause.
-Since diagnosis, I’ve had 3 rounds of prostap and currently in my 4th, 5 additional surgeries and the endo has now been found on my rectum and kidneys.
+Since diagnosis, I’ve had 4 rounds of prostap, 5 additional surgeries and the endo has now been found on my rectum, bladder and kidneys.

 I am now currently waiting on a surgery date that will remove the largest group of endometriosis tissue on my bowel and rectum.
-This will leave me with a stoma bag hopefully on a temporary basis, but this has been a difficult thing to wrap my head around.
+This will leave me with a permanent stoma bag, but this has been a difficult thing to wrap my head around.

 Having that safe space to talk openly through the Endometriosis UK Support Group,s have been a blessing.
 I have a wonderful support network around me, met some incredible and inspiring people, and I feel very lucky to be able to support other women and those assigned female, dealing with Endometriosis.